NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

 * For network stage inside network/config_params.json.
 * For service manager stage inside service/config_params.json.

+* We need to create IamRoleInstanceProfile for ecs instance, currently we are using existing "ecsInstanceRole".
 * StackPrefix 's value in all config_params.json must be smaller than 30 characters.
 * ServiceTemplateBucketName,ServiceArtifactBucketName,ServiceResourceBucketName
   ArtifactBucketName  must be unique because they will be created by service manager stack.